(Monosomy X; Gonadal Dysgenesis)

 Turner syndrome occurs in about 1/2500 live female births worldwide.
 However, 99% of 45,X conceptions abort spontaneously.

-About 50% of affected girls have a 45,X karyotype; about 80% have lost the paternal X. Most of the other 50% are mosaics (eg, 45,X/46,XX or 45,X/47,XXX).
+About 50% of affected girls have a 45,X karyotype; about 80% have lost the paternal X. Most of the other 50% have mosaicism (eg, 45,X/46,XX or 45,X/47,XXX).
 Among mosaic girls, phenotype may vary from that of typical Turner syndrome to normal.
 Occasionally, affected girls have one normal X and one X that has formed a ring chromosome.
 Some affected girls have one normal X and one long-arm isochromosome formed by the loss of short arms and development of a chromosome consisting of two long arms of the X chromosome.
-These girls tend to have many of the phenotypic features of Turner syndrome; thus, deletion of the X chromosome’s short arm seems to play an important role in producing the phenotype.
+These girls tend to have many of the phenotypic features of Turner syndrome; thus, deletion of the X chromosome’s short arm seems to play an important role in producing the typical phenotype.

 Common cardiac anomalies include coarctation of the aorta and bicuspid aortic valve.
 Hypertension frequently occurs with aging, even without coarctation.
 Renal anomalies and hemangiomas are frequent.
-Occasionally, telangiectasia occurs in the GI tract, with resultant GI bleeding or protein loss.
+Occasionally, telangiectasia occurs in the gastrointestinal (GI) tract, with resultant GI bleeding or protein loss.
 Hearing loss occurs; strabismus and hyperopia (farsightedness) are common and increase the risk of amblyopia.
 Thyroiditis, diabetes mellitus, and celiac disease are more common than among the general population.

 Infants are at a higher risk of developmental dysplasia of the hip.
 Of adolescents, 10% have scoliosis.
 Osteoporosis and fractures are fairly common among women with Turner syndrome.
 Gonadal dysgenesis (ovaries replaced by bilateral streaks of fibrous stroma and devoid of developing ova) occurs in 90% of females.
 Between 15% and 40% of adolescents with Turner syndrome undergo spontaneous puberty, but only 2 to 10% undergo spontaneous menarche.